VincentLefevre/3D-parallax/README.md

 ## License
 This work is licensed under MIT License.
 See [LICENSE](LICENSE) for details.

-If you find our code/models useful, please consider citing us:
+If you find our code useful, please consider citing us:
 ```
 @inproceedings{
   author = {Vincent Lefevre, Lucas Pometti, Alexandre Labattut},